Powerlearnproject/se-assignment-day-2-git-and-github-JayAdy143/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
-Benching allows developers to work on different features without affecting the main codebase. the importance of feature is to ensure that parallel development can occur without c'onflicts.
+Benching allows developers to work on different features without affecting the main codebase. the importance of feature is to ensure that parallel development can occur without conflicts.
 A typical workflow
 - create new branch
 - switch to the branch